Multiparameter estimation for qubit states with collective measurements: a case study: Conclusion

 \section{Conclusion}

 In summary, in this work, we have studied the joint estimation of the length parameter $\varepsilon$ and the direction parameter $\varphi$ of the Bloch vector for qubit states, a model which has relevance to various physical problems, e.g., superresolution quantum imaging.
 We show that these two parameters can be simultaneously estimated with optimal precisions asymptotically, using the collective measurement of the angular-momentum squared operator, followed by a local projective measurement.
 We also discuss how such measurement scheme can be realized using Bell multiport, either exactly for $N=2,3$, or approximately when the qubits are nearly pure for other $N$ values.
-We conjecture that with a Bell multiport setup, the interference signatures in the $j=N/2$ and $j=N/2-1$ angular-momentum spaces will be distinct.
+Finally, we propose that with a Bell multiport setup, the interference signatures in the $j=N/2$ and $j=N/2-1$ angular-momentum spaces will be distinct.

 \ack {The author would like to express his gratitude to Konrad Banaszek, Chandan Datta, Marcin Jarzyna, and Jan Ko\l{}ody\'nski for their insightful comments and discussions.
 The author would also like to extend his appreciation to Konrad Banaszek for his encouragement and support throughout this work.
+The author also thanks Marcin Jarzyna for providing the data for reference in plotting Fig.~\ref{fig:MPEfQS-fig6}.
 This work is part of the project ``Quantum Optical Technologies" carried out within the International Research Agendas Programme of the Foundation for Polish Science co-financed by the European Union under the European Regional Development Fund.}